Yeshey/nixOS-Config/README.md

 It has my personal configuration for my Lenovo Legion laptop(`hyrulecastle`), my MS Surface Pro 7(`kakariko`) and my Oracle `aarch64` server(`skyloft`).

+**debugging** Use nix-tree to see what packages your current system depends on: `nix run nixpkgs#nix-tree -- /run/current-system`.
+Then use `/` to search for packages you want.

 ## Installing on a new computer

 - `sudo nixos-rebuild --flake github:Yeshey/nixOS-Config#skyloft boot --max-jobs 2 --cores 4 --option experimental-features "nix-command flakes pipe-operators" --impure`